kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27-release.md

 ## _kwctl_ Now Mirrors _policy-server_ Behavior

 The `kwctl` CLI now performs post-policy processing validations and changes that were previously executed only by the `policy-server`.
-We've moved logic for features like custom error messages and mutation permissions from the `policy-server` codebase to their common [evaluation library](https://github.com/kubewarden/policy-evaluator).
+We've moved the logic for features like custom error messages and mutation permissions from the `policy-server` codebase to a shared [evaluation library](https://github.com/kubewarden/policy-evaluator).

 As a result, users running policies with `kwctl` will now see the exact same